 The bottle has a broad base and will not upset easily; the mouth has a wide projecting flange, and an air chamber below to prevent the overflow of the liquid in taking out and putting in the sponge, which perfectly insures cleanliness.

-The second is shaped like a rectangular medicine but with rounded sides and the third is a cone ink with Bixby embossed on the base.
+The second type is shaped like a rectangular medicine but with rounded sides and the third is a cone ink with Bixby embossed on the base.
 All are mouth blown.